Mad Paws

 Collaborated with the in-house data team to project outcomes.

-Flexible systems paired with business impact awareness
+Flexible systems + business impact awareness

 To address this, we: